leojahrens/scatterfit/README.md

 ```
 <img src="./examples/gr22.png" height="300">

 The last variant to create the bins of z is to use a user-defined binning variable that already exists in the dataset.
-In the following example, I will use multi-country survey data from the ESS and define the individual countries as the bins.
+In the following example, I will use multi-country survey data from the ESS and define the individual countries as the bins via `binvar()`.
 In effect, the scatter markers show the individual slope coefficients for the each country in the sample.

 ```
 slopefit gincdif hinctnta rilemean, binvar(cntry) mlabel(cntry)